L3ad Solutions

 Google Local Service Ads Cost Me Money.Then They Made It Back.

 I was skeptical about Local Service Ads when I first set them up.
 You pay per lead, not per click, and the leads come pre-qualified from Google's vetting system.
-But I watched my first month burn through budget on calls that didn't convert, and I almost killed the whole thing.

 Then I realized I wasn't filtering right.
 LSAs show your business to people actively searching for your service in your area, but not everyone who finds you is a fit.
-I started tracking which call sources actually turned into jobs, and I noticed patterns.
-High-intent searches converted.
-Tire-kickers didn't.
-Google's guide on Local Service Ads walks through setup, but the real work is in the follow-up and qualification.

-What changed: I tightened my response time to under 2 hours and started asking qualifying questions on the first call.
-The cost per acquisition dropped by 40 percent.
-Our approach to local visibility focuses on this exact problem, because leads without follow-up are just noise.
+What changed: I tightened response time to under two hours and started asking qualifying questions on the first call.
+Cost per acquisition dropped 40%.

 Takeaway